franktpmvu/NeighborTrack/README.md

 ## def initialize(self,image,init_info):
-initialize the tracking method. init state xywh img or something else. please don't init cuda model in this block, cuda model shold init outside of initialize, e.g. `__init__()`, initialize means change target or init target in video, not init model.
+initialize the tracking method. init state xywh img or something else.
+Depends on what kind of initialization your SOT model needs.
+Please don't init cuda model in this block, cuda model shold init outside of `def initialize:`, e.g. `__init__()`, initialize means change target or init target in video, not init model.
 `return []`
 ## def track_neighbor(self,image,th):
 this function need to get the CAND from your own SOT tracker, you can get CANDs from score > max(C)*0.7 or whatever.
 Watch the different of "track_neighbor" and "track".
-1."track"have some code need update tracker's state,  Do Not Update That in "track_neighbor", e.g. update position, center, template, ..., if any code will change answer of call track_neighbor when input same image and xywh, please put it on update_center.
-2. Output CAND and it's score by SOT tracker, we didn't need features of CAND.
+1."track"have some code need update tracker's state,  Do Not Update That in "track_neighbor", e.g. update position, center, template, ..., For example, ncc tracker need update the tracking center of image, please do not update it in `def track_neighbor:`, because update tracking center of image will changed the answer of next call `track_neighbor`. if any code will change answer of call `track_neighbor` when input same image and xywh, please put it in `def update_center:` 2.
+Output CAND and it's score by SOT tracker, we didn't need features of CAND.
 To create CAND you can follow CAND = score > max(C)*0.7, but not only one way can get CAND, for example, the top 10 score BBOX are also fine.
-Dont forgot much CAND much slower.
+Dont forgot: Much CAND Much Slower.

 `return xywh, score, neighborxywh, neighborscore`